saturneric/GpgFrontend-Manual/src/content/docs/advanced/portable-mode.md

 :::caution[The two do not share anything]

 An installed copy and a portable copy keep completely separate data.
-Moving from one to the other looks like starting from scratch.
-Your keys are not carried over on their own.
+If you move from one to the other, you start with empty settings and no keys.
+Nothing is carried over on its own.

 To bring a setup across, see [Profiles](/advanced/profiles/).
 You can save your whole setup to one file and open it in the other copy.